-- (1) Quality Assurance (QA) helps ensure programs and services comply with minimum regulatory and quality standards.
-QA activities are typically retrospective and, therefore, are more reactive in approach. - (2) Continuous Quality Improvement is the ongoing evaluation of systems and processes for the purpose of identifying problem areas and opportunities for improvement.
-This approach is proactive and data driven.
+(1) Quality Assurance (QA) helps ensure programs and services comply with minimum regulatory and quality standards.
+QA activities are typically retrospective and, therefore, are more reactive in approach.

+(2) CQI is the ongoing evaluation of systems and processes for the purpose of identifying problem areas and opportunities for improvement.
+This approach is proactive and data-driven.
 People at all levels across the service system (e.g., staff, youth, families, providers, etc.) are involved in planning and implementing ongoing proactive improvements.
-Everyone involved is encouraged to continuously ask, "How are we doing?" and "How can we do it better?"
+Everyone involved is encouraged to ask continuously, "How are we doing?" and "How can we do it better?"

-1.3 Guiding Principles
+1.3 CQI Guiding Principles